vlyubchich/predictability2024/README.md

 Both the Canada air pollution and Indiana climatology datasets used for analysis in the associated manuscript

 ## Code
 Codes used to perform a subset of the selected models from the associated manuscript.
-The example models include ARIMA, ESN, and Bart
+The example models include ARIMA, ESN, and BART